Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Event-Related Analysis.md

 7. If done successfully, output should be "DONE!" and you should have a aparc+aseg_fmcprstc_026.nii and regressor_wm_ventrical_026.mat in your unpack folder

 ### Prepare Stimulus Onset
-1. Download MatLab script file from step 2 called make_soa.m (on FH GitHib page 11) and add file to fhlin_toolbox folder
+1. Download MatLab script file from step 2 called make_soa.m (on FH GitHib page 11) and add file to your fhlin_toolbox/seeg_s025 folder
 2. On the right hand side under scripts also download 'SOA_s026.mat' from FH Github and put into unpack folder for subject you are working on
 3. Double click on the 'make_soa.m' file in the fhlin_toolbox folder for it to open in MatLab
 4. If done successfully, you should have a file 'fmri_soa_01.para' and 'fmri_soa_02.para' in your subjects unpack folder

 ### General Linear Modeling of the fMRI Time Series
-1. Download MatLab script file from step 3 called fmri_surf_soa_glm.m (on FH GitHib page 11) and add file to fhlin_toolbox folder and double click on the file for it to open in MatLab
+1. Download MatLab script file from step 3 called fmri_surf_soa_glm.m (on FH GitHib page 11) and add file to your fhlin_toolbox/seeg_s025 folder and double click on the file for it to open in MatLab
 2. Under 'file_stc' make sure the only line there is the path to your s026_2_fsaverage_sfmcprstc file, `'../unpack/bold/032/s026_2_fsaverage_sfmcprstc';` you can comment out or delete other paths there if present (Ex. `%    '../fmri_data/unpack/bold/030/s026_2_fsaverage_sfmcprstc';`) Note: Pathing error occurs when doing absolute path (Ex. `/Users/jessica/Subjects/s026/mri/orig/unpack/bold/032/s026_2_fsaverage_sfmcprstc`), try to avoid doing so
 3. Under 'file_ventrical_wm' make sure only the file you created in the previous step is there, `'regressor_wm_ventrical_032.mat';`
 4. In line 24 under 'erfmri_para' comment out `%    'fmri_soa_01.para';` since you are only analysing one run ('../unpack/bold/032/s026_2_fsaverage_sfmcprstc';) you only need one stimulus paramater file (if doing 2 then you would need both files)